 Art Therapy Studio is a non-profit organization with a 50+ year history of providing art therapy in a safe space for all people.
 We serve those seeking healing, wellness, and self-care, including serving individuals from historically underserved populations.

-- HOW DOES ART THERAPY WORK?
+- WHAT DOES ART THERAPY STUDIO DO?

 Enhancing the quality of life for all people through art therapy.